staaas/docker-cobalt/README.md

 make push-latest
 ```

-Long story shot, in order to release a new version one needs to:
+Long story short, in order to release a new version one needs to:

 * update submodule so it points to a correct tag
 * build image using `make`